Why, why why??? Why Are Relationships So Hard?

 If you’ve lived by yourself for years and was able to get up and go as you please without checking in with someone else, it’s hard to let go of that when you enter into a relationship.
 When you add a significant other to the mix, it’s no longer about you.
 Instead you now have to be considerate and think about your significant other.
 You also have to act in a way that respects your partner and your relationship.
 You don’t just do what you want to do without letting your partner know first as a courtesy.

 Questions like these should be a part of your conversations: Do you want to get married?
-How long should you date before discussing marriage?
+How long should we date before discussing marriage?
+Is marriage a goal for our relationship?
+What roles should we each play in our marriage?
 Do you want kids?
 How many?
-Where should you live?
-What should you spend your weekends doing?
-How should you spend your money?
-How much should you save?
+Where should we live?
+How should we spend our money in marriage?
+How much should we save?
+What are the goals for our marriage?

+You may be very surprised how asking such questions can show if you are both on the same page, chapter or even reading the same book!
 You don’t want to wait until you are 100% vested after dating for years to realize that you and your partner are not on the same page.
 If you want to navigate disagreements, build trust, and get closer to someone, you have to talk about the tough things.
 Either that or you just end up fighting about them or stop talking over them.
 Relationships are built, not on the good times and agreements, but on your ability to talk about the tough stuff.
+Remember: IT TAKES TWO MATURE PEOPLE TO HAVE A MATURE CONVERSATION!

 You may be entering a relationship for love, while your partner is entering a relationship for other reasons.
 For example he/she may be in a relationship with you because they need help, life for them may be easier and cheaper to live with a partner.
+Or he/she may be in a relationship because they’ve just settled with the next person who happened to come into their life because that person gives them companionship.
 Whatever your expectations are, it’s good to keep in mind that your relationship won’t solve all your problems, and it won’t bring instant and everlasting happiness.

 You may be friends with a couple who are married for 15 years and admire their relationship and how they communicate and demonstrate love to each other.
 So now you expect to have that same exact dynamics in your relationship, which is not practical.
 A miracle didn’t happen in the relationship that you admire, that couple spent those 15 years putting in the hard work and not just sitting around hoping for a miracle.
 Don’t be blinded by fairy tale love stories and the picture perfect images of harmony you may see on your social media feed.
 What you put in is what you can expect to get out!

-This was a big one for me and one of my ex’s.
+This was a big one for me and one of my ex’s several years ago.
 It felt like he was stubborn as a mule.
-We would always do things that he wanted or enjoyed, but when we would make plans to do things I wanted to do he would always try to change them.
+We would always do things that he wanted or enjoyed.
+I mean I was out with him biking, golfing, swimming, playing tennis, hiking, grounding my feet to mother Earth (lol).
+You name it, we did it together and I eventually grew to enjoy those things because I was willing to compromise and try new things with him.
+But when we would make plans to do things I wanted to do he would always try to change them at the last minute.
 I tried to explain to him over and over again that a relationship is a balance between your wishes and the wishes of your partner.
 That means that sometimes you’ll have to sacrifice what you want.
 That doesn’t mean you have to give up every part of who you are.